 What you’ll learn

 Build the knowledge and skills you need to meet your career or study goals.
-In this course you will:
+In this major you will:

 - Discover creative ways to work with communities, both in Australia and internationally.

-- Explore topics such as overseas aid and international development, indigenous community development and sustainable approaches to urban communities.
+- Explore topics such as Indigenous community development, overseas aid and international development, action for social policy, and sustainable approaches to urban communities.

 Your future career

-With a degree in Community Development, you could work in local communities in a range of roles in Australia or overseas.
+With a major in Community Development, you could work in local communities in a range of roles in Australia or overseas.
 Careers could include:

 - Community Project Manager